fbpx

 Students in After Care receive an afternoon snack before enjoying unstructured play in the gymnasium, cafeteria, or outside before settling into homework.
 Students remaining until the end of After Care are given the opportunity to participate in an organized activity, ranging from nature studies to board games.

-Half and Full Day Care are a blend of Before and After Care with additional organized activities such as science labs and art projects.
-Students must bring their own lunch to eat on these days but do receive a morning (Full Day) and afternoon snack from the school.
-Pre-K and K students take a nap after lunch and are allowed to bring a comfort item.
+Full Day Care are a blend of Before and After Care with additional organized activities such as science labs and art projects.
+Students must bring their own lunch to eat on these days but do receive a morning and afternoon snack from the school.
+Students in Pre-K to Kindergarten take a nap after lunch and are allowed to bring a comfort item, as on normal school days.

 Registration for Oaks Athletics, Oaks After 3, and Camp Oaks will occur throughout the school year as the sessions for each activity are approaching.
 Registration information will shared by the Oaks Plus team via email and will be available our Parent Portal when the time comes.

-There is no registration needed to utilize Before and After Care.
-If you’re child is dropped off before the official start of the school day or remains in class after the school’s pickup window, they will automatically be signed in to Before or After Care.
-On early dismissal days, students are signed into after Half Day Care upon the end of dismissal at 12:30 pm.
-No lunch is provided on early dismissal days, but an afternoon snack is provided later in the day.
+There is no registration needed to utilize Childcare.
+If your child is dropped off before the official start of the school day or remains in class after the school’s pickup window, they will automatically be signed in to Before or After Care.
+Parents may utilize Full Day Care for however long it is needed during the day (full day or drop-in) when it is offered.
+Students who are staying all day will need to bring their own lunch.

 Fees for Athletics, Clubs, and Camps are set differently based on each activity.
 If you are eligible, a pricing tier discount will appear at the checkout stage of the registration process.